zenAndroid/zenandroid.github.io/_posts/2019-12-13-Post-install.md

 So you had to be a rational person, marry the scientific method and test your hypothesis.

 1) You turn on your install.
-2) You are connected norally to your WiFi.
+2) You are connected normally to your WiFi.
 3) You suspend your laptop.
 4) You resume it.